dotXem/GLYFE/README.md

 * To run the benchmark on the newly created model, just run the ```main``` function with the name of the model as the ```model``` parameter!

 # TODO

-* Add References section;
-* Update introduction;
-* Change the DOI of the repository once the paper is submitted;
 * Provide with the DOI of the paper once published;